-Packaging engineers need to ensure valuable assets like packaging machinery and skilled operators are being utilized as efficiently as possible.
-Therefore, line speed and throughput are key decision criteria for manufacturers.
+Packaging engineers need to ensure valuable assets like packaging machinery and skilled operators are being utilized as efficiently as possible - therefore line speed and throughput are key decision criteria.
 For TIJ, maximum line speed is a simple calculation governed by the selected print resolution of the code (in the direction of substrate travel) and the maximum speed at which the resistors can be turned on and off (the firing frequency).
-The complexity of the code (e.g. two lines of text vs. four lines of text) does not impact maximum line speed since TIJ technology can fire all nozzles simultaneously - one of its key advantages.
+The complexity of the code (e.g. 2 lines of text vs. 4 lines of text) does not impact maximum line speed since TIJ technology can fire all nozzles simultaneously - one of its key advantages.
 Therefore, a four line code with a DataMatrix bar code can be printed at the same line speed as a simpler two line lot and expiration code.
-This aspect of TIJ technology is a helpful reassurance for packaging engineers who anticipate adding code content in the future for internal traceability or external (e.g. regulatory) requirements.
+This aspect of TIJ technology is a helpful reassurance for packaging engineers that anticipate adding code content in the future for internal traceability or external (e.g. regulatory) requirements.

-Calculating maximum laser line speeds, on the other hand, is a bit more complex than TIJ since multiple factors influence maximum line speeds.
+Calculating maximum laser line speeds is a bit more complex than TIJ since multiple factors influence maximum line speeds.
 These factors include:

-- Substrate how much energy (time) is needed to ablate the material to form the code? - Lens size and marking field size how much time does the laser have to "engage" the product for marking? - Code size and complexity how much code content is required and how much total time is required to form the code? - Product pitch how closely spaced are the products?
-And how does this impact the amount of time the laser can engage the lead product before transitioning to the product immediately following?
+- Substrate how much energy (time) is needed to ablate the material to form the code? - Lens size / marking field size how much time does the laser have to "engage" the product for marking? - Code size and complexity how much code content is required and how much total time is required to form the code? - Product pitch how closely spaced are the products and how does this impact the amount of time the laser can engage the lead product before transitioning to the product immediately following?

-For the majority of the common pharmaceutical applications described here, a typical 30-watt CO2 laser or 20- or 50-watt fiber laser offer very competitive line speeds compared to TIJ technology.
+For the majority of the common pharmaceutical applications described earlier, a typical 30-watt CO2 laser or 20-watt Fiber laser offer very competitive line speeds compared to TIJ technology.
 As the substrate becomes more challenging (e.g. plastics, foils, metals), this may require longer mark times and slower running lines.
-A coding and marking specialist should assist with an application assessment given the multiple factors detailed above.
+But these applications fall outside of the application window for TIJ - making laser the default technology.
+A coding and marking specialist should assist in the application assessment given the multiple factors detailed above.